Note: Here you will find the raw RMarkdown file for this post, in case you want to follow along and execute the code yourself!

 Basic example of function syntax and use

-A function is defined through the use of the keyword function and the assignment of the function to a name.
-In the example below test_func is the name of the function and everything within the curly braces is the body of the function. return is the keyword used to identify what the function yields.
+is the name of the function and everything within the curly braces is the body of the function. return

 test_func = function(){